-Based on the Gospel reading for this coming Sunday (Third Sunday after the Holy Cross, Feast of the Holy Cross of Varak), the following are suggested themes for sermon topics:
+The following reflections are based on the Gospel reading for the Third Sunday after the Holy Cross, Feast of the Holy Cross of Varak:

-In the 3rd century, St. Hripsime and her companions brought a relic of the holy Cross to Mt.
-Varak when they sought refuge from persecution and left it to the local priests for protection.
+In the 3rd century, St. Hripsime and her companions, fleeing persecution, brought a relic of the holy Cross to Mt.
+Varak and left it to the local priests for protection.
 The location of the relic remained unknown until the 7th century when a monk by the name of Totig had a vision of a cathedral with twelve pillars on the summit of Mt.
 Varak.
-In the midst of the cathedral was a radiating cross.
-The cross slowly descended down the mountain and rested over the altar of the monastery of Varak.
+In the midst of the cathedral was a radiating cross, which then slowly descended down the mountain and rested over the altar of the monastery of Varak.
 Totig and his student Hovel rushed to the church and found that the vision revealed the location of the relic of the holy Cross that St. Hripsime entrusted to the priests centuries earlier.
 Catholicos St. Nersess the Builder certified its authenticity and ordered that the Armenian Church dedicate the third Sunday of the Cross to venerating the Holy Cross of Varak, although today, the location of the relic remains unknown.

 The Lesson of the Fig Tree

-Surely, in some way Jesus is looking forward to recent events such as his resurrection and ascension as well as the destruction of the Temple and Jerusalem in 70 AD, an event that deeply shaped and influenced the authors of the New Testament, including those of the four Gospels.
+Surely, in some way Jesus is anticipating upcoming events such as his resurrection and ascension, as well as the coming destruction of the Temple and Jerusalem in 70 AD, an event that deeply shaped and influenced the authors of the New Testament, including those of the four Gospels.
 But with Jesus at the center of all events and time, things tend to be complex and layered, and so this verse also points to the fulfilment of all things.
 “This generation,” referring not merely to those alive at the time of Christ, but to believers at all times, the generation of the Church, continues until all things are accomplished.
 In his commentary on the Gospel of Matthew, Stepanos Siwnetsi writes,

 The crown of good news has not yet ripened, but one sees the good things that have been promised with hope as through a mirror.
 But at the coming of the just judge, when the crown of good news ripens, then one will see clearly and not with hope, just as in winter the fruit of the fig tree is invisible but in summer it is visible to all.

 That day and hour only the Father knows.
 In other words, we are to remove any concern about its date, instead living a life pleasing to God in the present as if he could return at any moment.
 Consider this a gift.
-God the Father is allowing us time for repentance before all things are accomplished, before the entire created order is healed and restored, including each one of us to its original nature and harmony as once experienced in the Garden of Eden.
+God the Father is allowing us time for repentance, for practicing our faith, for transformation to be like him, before all things are accomplished, before the entire created order is healed and restored, including each one of us, to its original nature and harmony as once experienced in the Garden of Eden.
 St. Cyril of Alexandria writes,

 For as humanity is renewed, the whole creation, which had been created for the sake of humanity, is recapitulated and restored.